Online school basics

 These schools typically accept students from across the state because there are no district boundaries as with traditional schools.
 Students of online schools may attend class from a home computer or may use a local computer lab or classroom established by the online school.
-Like all community schools, online schools must operate under a contract with a non-profit sponsoring entity, which could be a traditional school district, an educational service center or the Ohio Department of Education.
+Like all community schools, online schools must operate under a contract with a nonprofit sponsoring entity, which could be a traditional school district, an educational service center or the

-Online schools must be approved to operate (“chartered”) by the Ohio Department of Education.
+Online schools must be approved to operate (or become “chartered”) by the Ohio Department of Education.
 The ODE’s criteria for approval is based largely on the proposed sponsor’s experience in education and the quality of education that the ODE determines the school’s proposed sponsor and/or operator is able to provide.
 If approved, an online school must continue to comply with the standards for operation adopted by the ODE.
-The online school must also abide by the contract with its sponsoring entity.
+The online school must also abide by the contract with its sponsoring entity.Operating standards

-Online schools, like other community schools, are publically funded.
+Online schools, like other community schools, are publicly funded.
 They receive per-pupil foundation payments from the ODE for regular and special education students enrolled in the school.
 Online schools are also eligible for federal funding and private grants.
 Online schools do not receive real estate tax revenues like traditional school districts.

-A: Yes.
 Ohio law allows children of community schools (including online schools) to participate in extracurricular activities offered by the public school they are entitled to attend (usually the school district where the child resides).
 The law only applies to programs not offered by the community school and are not included as part of a graded course.
 Participating children must meet the same nonacademic requirements (e.g., tryouts) and any financial requirements (e.g., payment of fees) as other participating children.Online schooling is not home schooling

-To be approved for home instruction, the parent/guardian directing the home education must provide certain assurances to the superintendent of the traditional school district about his/her ability to teach effectively.
+To be approved for home instruction, the parent or guardian directing the home education must provide certain assurances to the superintendent of the traditional school district about his or her ability to teach effectively.
 The parent or guardian must teach certain core subjects, including but not limited to history, government, language, reading, writing, mathematics, science, health, physical education and the fine arts.

-One important difference between online schooling and home schooling is that students who graduate from online schools receive diplomas that are recognized by the State Board of Education, while home-schooled students do not.
+One important difference between online schooling and home schooling is that students who graduate from online schools receive diplomas that are recognized by the State Board of Education while home-schooled students do not.
 This is not to say that home schooled students cannot receive credit for their previous education or continue to college.
-Colleges, universities and employers have discretion in deciding whether to accept credits or credentials issued by a home-schooled student.
+Colleges, universities and employers have discretion in deciding whether to accept credits or credentials issued by a home-schooled student.Students and the law

-This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by attorney Mark A. Weiker, a member of the Columbus firm, Albeit Weiker, LLP, and the OSBA Education Law Committee.
+2/16/2018This “Law You Can Use” column was provided by the Ohio State Bar Association.